By Ing Sopheap and Soksambath Pichny,

 As she grows two years older, her parents ask her to drop out because her younger brother is old enough for school.
 They cannot support both of their education.
 They tell her that education is more important for her brother.
 So, she should give it up and help her mom doing household chores as well as selling palm cakes instead…

 Her heart sinks after hearing that.
 “Why did I even try to study in the first place if I have to give it all up in the end?” she thinks to herself.
 She is quite upset at her parents for saying that, but at the same time, she understands her family’s struggles.
-Ever since she was young, she has kept questioning herself too whether education was really worth it, because it was so hard to help her family and study at the same time.
+Ever since she was young, she has kept asking herself too, whether education was really worth it, because it was so hard to help her family and study at the same time.
 So, when her parents told her that, it felt like her question was answered.
 It’s probably the best solution to help them and let her brother study.

 These scenarios Neary faces are happening to real children given that many challenges still exist for children to go to and stay in schools.
 Education is known to be a solution to poverty.
 But, what if it’s the poverty that stops children from getting education?
 That’s the case for our country.
 Many parents still can’t afford the study costs, and children have to help the family by working or doing housework.
 On top of that, children with disabilities and those who belong to ethnic minority groups also can’t get proper access to education.
-Therefore, even if the figures show that many more children are enrolled in schools, (the enrolment rate increased to 98% in 2015) these challenges surely stop them from going further in their education.
+Therefore, even if the figures show that many more children are enrolled in schools, (the enrollment rate increased to 98% in 2015) these challenges surely stop them from going further in their education.
 At the end, it seems like education still might not be ‘for all’.

 This can be a reminder that some of us are very privileged and fortunate to have access to education.
 It’s something that we should never take for granted because some other people don’t have that same kind of privilege.